PerimeterX/perimeterx-nginx-plugin/README.md

 If your PerimeterX account contains several Applications (as defined via the portal), follow these steps to create different configurations for each Application.

+>Note: The application initialises a timed worker.
+The worker must be initialised using any one of the applications in your account.
+Be sure to pass the correct configuration file name to the `require ("px.utils.pxtimer").application("AppName"|empty)` block in the server initialization.

 - First, open the `nginx.conf` file, and find the following line : `require("px.pxnginx").application()` inside your location block.
 - Pass the desired application name into the `application()` function, as such : `require("px.pxnginx").application("mySpecialApp")`
-- Then, find your `pxconfig.lua` file, and make a copy of it. name that copy using the following pattern : `pxconfig-<AppName>.lua` (e.g. `pxconfig-mySpecialApp.lua`) - The <AppName> placeholder must be replaced by the exact name given in the previous section.
+- Then, find your `pxconfig.lua` file, and make a copy of it. name that copy using the following pattern : `pxconfig-<AppName>.lua` (e.g. `pxconfig-mySpecialApp.lua`) - The <AppName> placeholder must be replaced by the exact name provided to the application function in the previous section.
 - Change the configuration inside the newly created file, as per your app's needs.
 (Save it. *duh*)
 - Make sure to save the file in the same location (e.g. `/usr/local/lib/lua/px/<yourFile>`)
 - Thats it, in every `location` block of your app - make sure to place the code mentioned on stage 2 with the correct AppName.